Gigidotexe/Penetration_Test_notes/README.md

 ---

-## 📡 Protocols Specifici & Exploiting
+## 📡 Protocolli Specifici & Exploiting
 <pre>
 <a href="FTP%20(21).md">FTP (21)</a>
 ├──<a href="FTP%20Scan%20and%20Enumeration.md">Scan and Enumeration</a>